owntracks/booklet/docs/guide/quicksetup.md

           ]
         }

 - Notice how the data has been enriched by the name of the time zone (`tzname`) at the location and the local time there (`isolocal`).
 In addition, OwnTracks has stored the address (`addr`) of the location, the `locality` or city if know, and the country code (`cc`) of the published location.
-This data is possible because we've signed up for an account and configured our system to use OpenCage.
+This data is available because we've signed up for an account and configured our system to use [OpenCage](../other/opencage.md).
 If you're curious about the geohash (`ghash`), it's a [convenient way of expressing a location using a short string](https://en.wikipedia.org/wiki/Geohash).

 - the data you obtain locally from our Recorder is also available [via its API](https://github.com/owntracks/recorder/blob/master/API.md)